 How the food industry can survive and prosper in today’s world – part 1

 Long-term prosperity in business is rare and decreasing.
 Not least in the food sector where organizations must continually ensure that they adapt to industry trends, and anticipate the ever-changing needs and expectations of consumers to remain successful.
-Moreover, with 24 hour news competing with entertainment, socially networked consumers are increasingly discerning and well informed.
+Moreover, with 24-hour news competing with entertainment, socially networked consumers are increasingly discerning and well-informed.
 Savvy food business operators recognize the importance of supply chain transparency and traceability, not only to support product claims but to communicate social responsibility, environmental sustainability initiatives and robust ethical practices in order to succeed.
-The rise of ‘healthy’, organics, convenience foods, anti-sugar campaigning, consumer concerns about antibiotics, gene edited crops, in addition to a sector talent and skills shortage, present just a few of the challenges confronting today’s food industry.
+The rise of ‘healthy’, organics, convenience foods, anti-sugar campaigning, consumer concerns about antibiotics, and gene-edited crops, in addition to a sector talent and skills shortage, present just a few of the challenges confronting today’s food industry.

 Food businesses must become ‘resilient’ to ensure lasting success.
 But what does this really mean in practice?

-While there is always the important element of risk management in Organizational Resilience, it should be equally focused on business improvement.
-Organizational Resilience is therefore not a defensive strategy, but a positive, forward-looking ‘strategic enabler’, which allows food business leaders to take measured risks with confidence.
+While there is always an important element of risk management in organizational resilience, it should be equally focused on business improvement.
+Organizational resilience is therefore not a defensive strategy, but a positive, forward-looking ‘strategic enabler’, which allows food business leaders to take measured risks with confidence.
 Robust, resilient organizations are flexible and proactive – seeing, anticipating, creating and taking advantage of new opportunities in order, ultimately, to pass the test of time.

 Learning from experience